xmas92/katacoda-scenarios/test/step4.md

 variables from the environment or, as in our case, a `.env` file.
 This is the preferred way of keeping secrets away from source control.
 Read more about it [here](https://12factor.net/config).
 We'll use this for reading access tokens and the URL of the Gitlab instance as well.
-Create a `.env` file, `touch .env`{{execute}} and add the following to it.
+Create a `.env` file, `touch .env`{{execute interrupt}} and add the following to it.
 Don't worry we'll fill in the `GITLAB` variables later.

 ```
 PORT=5000